Demi Lardner

-Demi Lardner is an Australian absurdist comedian based in Sydney.
+Demi Lardner is an Australian comedian and twitch streamer.
 In 2013, she won Raw Comedy in Melbourne and went on to win So You Think You're Funny? in Edinburgh for her comedy set.
-She regularly streams on Twitch, and co-hosts the podcast bigsofttitty.png with Tom Walker.
+She is a winner of three Melbourne International Comedy Festival awards and a Sydney Comedy Festival Director's Choice award.
+She regularly streams on Twitch, and co-hosts the podcast bigsofttitty.png with her husband Tom Walker.

 Early life

 Lardner grew up in Adelaide, South Australia.